klovens/juxtapose/README.md

 }
 ```

-The example contents of Line-train-config.json:
+The example contents of Line-train-config.json used for model training and visualizations:
 ```sh
   {
   "experiment_name": "Line",